 Plan to invest plenty of time testing different value statements and CTAs.
 And don’t just test your copy.
 Experiment with color, position, and method of delivery too!

-#5 Optimizing your checkout forms: from a foot in the door to a firm commitment
+From a foot in the door to a firm commitment

 Sign-up forms are an important tool for gathering information and gaining entry into your customers’ digital space.